DO'S AND DON'TS

 Let me show you the care instructions and the best way to care for your 2EROS swimwear.

-Rinse immediately after use to wash out the chlorine & saltwater.
-Make sure it doesn’t stay wet for too long, otherwise the salt-water and chlorine will eat away at your beachwear and the metal pieces attached.
+Rinse immediately after use to wash out chlorine and saltwater.
+Make sure it doesn’t stay wet for too long, otherwise the saltwater and chlorine will eat away at your beachwear and any metal pieces attached.

 Cold water hand washes are recommended.
-This will reduce the chances of it shrinking and help retain the vibrancy of the swimwear.
+This reduces the chances of shrinking and helps retain the vibrancy of the swimwear.

 Use a gentle detergent so that the fabric fibres aren’t damaged.